Lori Loughlin Will Go To Prison For 2 Months After Agreeing To Plead Guilty In The College Admissions Scandal

 The plea deal comes after a lengthly investigation by the Federal Bureau of Investigations found several cases of fraud and bribery in the college admissions process.
 The investigation, codenamed “Varsity Blues,” charged at least 53 individuals with using illegal means to garner acceptances from elite colleges and universities.

 Loughlin and Giannulli are not the only famous parents to plead guilty.
-Hollywood actress Felicity Huffman recently spent 11 days in jail after paying $15,000 to rig her daughter’s SAT scores.
+Hollywood actress Felicity Huffman recently spent 11 days in jail after paying $15,000 to manipulate her daughter’s SAT scores.